Lubaina Himid: Board memberships

 Himid has held positions on many boards and panels.
 She is on the board of trustees for the Lowry Arts Centre Manchester.
 Additionally, she is a board member for Arts Council England Visual Arts, Creative Partnerships East Lancs and Arts Council England North West.
 Previous board memberships include Matt's Gallery, London (2002–05), and Tate Liverpool Council (2000, 2005).
-From 1985 until 1987 Himid was on the Greater London Arts Association Visual Arts Panel.
+From 1985 until 1987, Himid was on the Greater London Arts Association Visual Arts Panel.

 Awards

-Himid was appointed MBE in the June 2010 Birthday Honours "for services to Black Women's Art".
+Himid was appointed Member of the Order of the British Empire (MBE) in the June 2010 Birthday Honours "for services to Black Women's Art".

-In 2017 Himid became the first black woman to win the Turner Prize.
-She was the oldest person to be nominated for the prize since the rules changed to allow nominations of artists over the age of 50.
+In 2017, Himid became the first black woman to win the Turner Prize.
+She was the oldest person to be nominated for the prize since the rules changed to allow the nomination of artists over the age of 50.
 There were, however, older nominees in the 1980s, before the age limit was introduced in 1994.

 Apollo magazine named Himid as 2017 Artist of the Year.

-Himid was promoted to CBE in 2018 "for services to Art."
+Himid was promoted to Commander of the Order of the British Empire (CBE) in 2018 "for services to Art".

 Himid was elected a Royal Academician in 2018.

 In 2023, Himid was awarded the Maria Lassnig Prize.